What Is A Wage Garnishment

 This may be effective in stopping the wage garnishment even if the IRS refuses your first offer.
 Once you enter into negotiations, the IRS stops the aggressive collections during the negotiations.

-During this time Gilland law firm will determine the best course of action which may end something other than an OIC such as an installment agreement, or a combination of actions such as challenging the stated amount owned, filing for non-collectable status and many other options short of the “nuclear” option below.
+During this time Pearson Butler will determine the best course of action which may end something other than an OIC such as an installment agreement, or a combination of actions such as challenging the stated amount owned, filing for non-collectable status and many other options short of the “nuclear” option below.

 All of the most effective and least damaging ways of permanently stopping a wage levy will require a commitment to become compliant with all current and past tax filings.
 Should you successfully enter into an agreement with the IRS you will also need to stay current, or you could end up in a worse situation and once again facing harsh collection methods.